MrShuffle/RichardsEquation/README.md

 * Test 1: Stricly unsaturated medium.
 Code: './StrictlyUnsaturated_EX1.py'
 * Test 2: Variably saturated medium.
 Code: './VariablySaturated_EX2.py'
 * Test 3: Realistic case, a recognized benchmark problem.
 Code: './BenchmarkProblem_EX3.py'
-* Test 4: To appear soon.
+* Test 4: Heterogeneous and anisotropic medium.
+Test case is from: https://inria.hal.science/hal-03328944v2.
+Code: ./MITRA_EX4

 Using the codes, the results in the paper can be reproduced.
 Note that the number of cpus used can be specified in the algorithm, currently set to 8.